-In March 2017, I began a tech column at Newsoom, a news and current affairs website from New Zealand.
-I’ll be writing a weekly column there about emerging technologies and how they affect the world.
+In March 2017, I began a weekly column at Newsoom, a news and current affairs website from New Zealand.
+It’s about emerging technologies and how they affect the world.

 22/5/17: After Techweek, it’s not all kumbaya; my report from New Zealand’s second annual Techweek, and the first to go nationwide.

 15/5/17: Virtual reality, actual problem; Virtual reality was supposed to revolutionise movies and transform our home entertainment systems, but so far Hollywood is unimpressed.

 8/5/17: Smart cities encounter roadblocks; I speak with an ex-IBM Smart Cities exec and a passionate (but frustrated) tech advocate in the Christchurch rebuild.